ISO/IEC 27001: Contents

+History

 BS 7799 was a standard originally published by BSI Group in 1995.
 It was written by the UK government's Department of Trade and Industry (DTI) and consisted of several parts.

 The first part, containing the best practices for information security management, was revised in 1998; after a lengthy discussion in the worldwide standards bodies, it was eventually adopted by ISO as ISO/IEC 17799, "Information Technology - Code of practice for information security management." in 2000.
 ISO/IEC 17799 was then revised in June 2005 and finally incorporated in the ISO 27000 series of standards as ISO/IEC 27002 in July 2007.

 The second part of BS7799 was first published by BSI in 1999, known as BS 7799 Part 2, titled "Information Security Management Systems - Specification with guidance for use."
 BS 7799-2 focused on how to implement an Information security management system (ISMS), referring to the information security management structure and controls identified in BS 7799-2.
 This later became ISO/IEC 27001:2005.
 BS 7799 Part 2 was adopted by ISO as ISO/IEC 27001 in November 2005.

 BS 7799 Part 3 was published in 2005, covering risk analysis and management.
 It aligns with ISO/IEC 27001:2005.

 Very little reference or use is made to any of the BS standards in connection with ISO/IEC 27001.

+Principles

+The foundation of ISO/IEC 27001 is based on several key principles:

+ISO/IEC 27001 emphasizes the importance of identifying and assessing information security risks.
+Organizations are required to implement risk management processes to identify potential threats, evaluate their impact, and develop appropriate mitigation strategies.

+The latest revision of the standard ISO/IEC 27001:2022 outlines a comprehensive set of security controls in Annex A, categorized into 4 domains.
+These controls address various aspects of information security, such as access control, cryptography, physical security, and incident management.

+ISO/IEC 27001 promotes a culture of continual improvement in information security practices.
+Regular monitoring, performance evaluation, and periodic reviews help organizations adapt to evolving threats and enhance their ISMS effectiveness.